 Film Music Composition faculty member Chris Heckman curates the April playlist, featuring emotional and dramatic film scores.

 UNCSA Film alumnus is nominated for a Student Emmy

-Jeff Nichols, an alumnus of the School of Filmmaking at the University of North Carolina School of the Arts has been nominated for a Film Independent Spirit Award for best director for the critically acclaimed "Loving," which he also wrote.
+Benjamin Hoff, an alumnus of the School of Filmmaking at the University of North Carolina School of the Arts, is nominated for a College Television Award, commonly known as a Student Emmy.

 Students and industry leaders partner for virtual reality "DecipHER"

 UNCSA School of Filmmaking students had the opportunity to work with virtual reality leaders to shoot "DecipHER" on campus in December.

 RiverRun International Film Festival teems with work by UNCSA students and alumni

 Work by several students and alumni of UNCSA will be screened at RiverRun International Film Festival in Winston-Salem from March 30 to April 9.

 First, female, film: Building a career as a Steadicam operator